"Confucius Teachings and Doctrine" Chinese Calligraphy Wall Scrolls

 sei

-This word means clarity or clear in Chinese, Japanese Kanji, and old Korean Hanja.
-Looking at the parts of this character, you have three splashes of water on the left, "life" on the top right, and the moon on the lower right.
+Looking at the parts of this character, you have three splashes of water on the left, “life” on the top right, and the moon on the lower right.

-Because of something Confucius said about 2500 years ago, you can imagine that this character means "live life with clarity like bright moon light piercing pure water".
-The Confucian idea is something like "Keep clear what is pure in yourself, and let your pure nature show through".
-Kind of like saying, "Don't pollute your mind or body, so that they remain clear".
+Because of something Confucius said about 2500 years ago, you can imagine that this character means “live life with clarity like bright moonlight piercing pure water.”
+The Confucian idea is something like “Keep clear what is pure in yourself, and let your pure nature show through.”
+Kind of like saying, “Don't pollute your mind or body, so that they remain clear.”

-This might be stretching the definition of this single Chinese character, but the elements are there, and "clarity" is a powerful idea.
+This might be stretching the definition of this single Chinese character but the elements are there, and “clarity” is a powerful idea.

-Korean note: Korean pronunciation is given above, but this character is written with a slight difference in the "moon radical" in Korean.
+Korean note: Korean pronunciation is given above but this character is written with a slight difference in the "moon radical" in Korean.
 However, anyone who can read Korean Hanja, will understand this character with no problem (this is considered an alternate form in Korean).
 If you want the more standard Korean Hanja form (which is an alternate form in Chinese), just let me know.

-Japanese note: When read in Japanese, this Kanji has additional meanings of pure, purify, or cleanse (sometimes to remove demons or "exorcise").
+Japanese note: When reading in Japanese, this Kanji has additional meanings of pure, purify, or cleanse (sometimes to remove demons or "exorcise").
 Used more in compound words in Japanese than as a stand-alone Kanji.

 The Foundation of Good Conduct

-Qoute from Confucius
+Quote from Confucius

 zhì yú dào jù yú dé yī yú rén yóu yú yì